March is officially pet anxiety month.

 As well as introducing periods apart from a puppy or dog, aromatherapy can help a dog to cope with separation.
 I specifically designed Comfort Blend with separation anxiety in mind.
 The bonus is that Comfort Blend also works for Canine Cognitive Disfunction (doggie dementia) and grief etc. too!

 Comfort Blend provides natural relief from anxiety because it contains useful oils such as neroli, bergamot, basil, and ylang-ylang.
 These oils help in many of these cases and can bring dogs peace and help them to relax in periods of stress.

 You may wonder how actually essential oils work?
 How come they can calm my dog and me down ?

 Volatile molecules interact with chemical receptors in the nose that transform messages into nerve impulses.
 These are then directed by the olfactory bulb to various areas of the brain and influencing the limbic system.

 The limbic system is the part of the brain involved in our behavioral and emotional responses.
-Especially when it comes to behaviors we need for survival: feeding, reproduction and caring for our young, and fight or flight response.
-And same for our dogs.
+Especially when it comes to behaviors we need for survival: feeding, reproduction, and caring for our young, and fight or flight response.
+And the same for our dogs.

 The messages also influence psychological and hormonal activity.

 After inhaling calming essential oils the behavioral changes can occur in seconds, as electrical nerve impulses travel much faster than the circulatory system.